quadbio/RNAseq_tutorial/Tutorial.md

 The SRA Run Selector is a webtool that you can simply access using your browser (e.g. Google Chrome), so no installation is needed and you can simply use your personal computer for it.

 Some of those tools do not require too much effort to set up.
 They are either implemented with a cross-platform programming language (e.g. Java), or pre-compiled using the same or compatible system as the system used in the server.
 For those software, you can directly download it from the website to somewhere in the server (e.g. with `wget`), decompress it if needed (e.g. with `unzip` for .zip files, `gzip` for .gz files, `tar` for .tar, .tar.gz and .tar.bz files), and then there is the executable file available to run.
-This category includes FastQC (Java-based), SRA-Toolkit (pre-compiled) and FASTX-Toolkit (pre-compiled).
+This category includes FastQC (Java-based) and SRA-Toolkit (pre-compiled).

 ```console
 cd [the students folder]